JoshuaPhillips64/stock_prediction_pipelines/NEXT STEPS.md

 #9 Make an architecture diagram of the project

-# 10 Make a high score list of the best predictions, rank off $ made if followed during test period.
+# 10 Make a high score list of the best predictions, rank off $ made (% return) if followed during test period.